abdulawalarif/user_app/README.md

 * **Fetching category from network:** Future improvements could include fetching the product categories from the network.
 * **Advanced Caching:** Currently there is no caching mechanism for this application.
 * **Facebook Auth:** Facebook Auth is not configured.
+* **Sometime registering a user with email and password:** do not pop that widget instantly
 * **Improved Error Handling:** The current implementation focuses on successful responses.
 Implementing comprehensive error handling for failed network requests would make the app more robust.